DenisTome/Lifting-from-the-Deep-release/README.md

 This project is licensed under the terms of the GNU GPLv3 license.
 By using the software, you are agreeing to the terms of the license agreement ([link](https://github.com/DenisTome/Lifting-from-the-Deep-release/blob/master/LICENSE)).

 ![Teaser?](https://github.com/DenisTome/Lifting-from-the-Deep-release/blob/master/images/teaser-github.png)
+## Abstract

+We propose a unified formulation for the problem of 3D human pose estimation from a single raw RGB image that reasons jointly about 2D joint estimation and 3D pose reconstruction to improve both tasks.
+We take an integrated approach that fuses probabilistic knowledge of 3D human pose with a multi-stage CNN architecture and uses the knowledge of plausible 3D landmark locations to refine the search for better 2D locations.
+The entire process is trained end-to-end, is extremely efficient and obtains stateof-the-art results on Human3.6M outperforming previous approaches both on 2D and 3D errors.

 ## Dependencies

 The code is compatible with python2.7